Neslişah Sultan (daughter of Şehzade Ömer Faruk): Early life

 Neslişah Sultan was born on 2 February 1921 in her family's residence, the Sabiha Sultan Mansion, in the Nişantaşı neighbourhood of Istanbul.
 Her father was Şehzade Ömer Faruk, the only son of Caliph Abdulmejid II and Şehsuvar Hanım.
-Her mother was Sabiha Sultan, youngest daughter of Sultan Mehmed VI and Nazikeda Kadın.
+Her mother was Sabiha Sultan, the youngest daughter of Sultan Mehmed VI and Nazikeda Kadın.
 She had two younger sisters, Hanzade Sultan, and Necla Sultan.
 Her birth was the final entry inscribed in the palace register of dynasty members, making her the last imperial member of the Ottoman family.
 Shortly after her birth, she was nicknamed Büyük Neslişah, or Neslişah "the elder", to distinguish her from the slightly younger cousin Safvet Neslişah Sultan, called Küçük Neslişah (Neslişah "the younger").

-At the exile of the imperial family in March 1924, Neslişah and her family settled in Nice, France, where she spent her childhood and adolescence, and received her education.
-Her grandfather, Abdulmejid, used to take her and her sister Neslişah to seashore during special occasions.
-The family relocated to Egypt in 1938 due to the outbreak of the Second World War, where she received a proposal from Egyptian prince Hassan Toussoun, and despite protests, she was engaged to him.
+Upon the exile of the imperial family in March 1924, Neslişah and her family settled in Nice, France, where she spent her childhood and adolescence, and received her education.
+Her grandfather, Abdulmejid, used to take her and her sister Neslişah to the seashore on special occasions.
+The family relocated to Egypt in 1938 over fears of the outbreak of the Second World War, where she received a proposal from Egyptian prince Hassan Toussoun, and despite her protests, she was engaged to him.
 However, later she broke off the engagement.